dj-stripe/dj-stripe/docs/settings.rst

         return Organization.objects.get(id=request.organization_id)

-.. note:: This callback only becomes active when ``DJSTRIPE_CUSTOMER_MODEL`` is set.
+.. note:: This callback only becomes active when ``DJSTRIPE_SUBSCRIBER_MODEL`` is set.

-DJSTRIPE_TRIAL_PERIOD_FOR_CUSTOMER_MODEL_CALLBACK (=None)
+DJSTRIPE_TRIAL_PERIOD_FOR_SUBSCRIBER_CALLBACK (=None)
 ======================================================

-Used by ``djstripe.models.StripeCustomer`` only when creating stripe customers.
+Used by ``djstripe.models.Customer`` only when creating stripe customers.

-This is called to dynamically add a trial period to a customer's plan.
-It must be a callable that takes a customer object and returns the number of days the trial period should last.
+This is called to dynamically add a trial period to a subscriber's plan.
+It must be a callable that takes a subscriber object and returns the number of days the trial period should last.

 Examples:

 .. code-block:: python

-    def static_trial_period(customer):
+    def static_trial_period(subscriber):
-        """ Adds a static trial period of 7 days to each customer's account.""" return 7
+        """ Adds a static trial period of 7 days to each subscriber's account.""" return 7

-    def dynamic_trial_period(customer):
+    def dynamic_trial_period(subscriber):
         """
-        Adds a static trial period of 7 days to each customer's plan, unless they've accepted our month-long promotion.
+        Adds a static trial period of 7 days to each subscriber's plan, unless they've accepted our month-long promotion.
         """

-        if customer.coupons.get(slug="monthlongtrial"):
+        if subscriber.coupons.get(slug="monthlongtrial"):
             return 30
         else:
             return 7